 University of Missouri - St. Louis

-Keith Womer serves as Dean of the College of Business Administration and Professor of Management Science at the University of Missouri-St. Louis.
+Keith Womer serves as Professor of Management Science at the University of Missouri-St. Louis.
+Womer returned to his classroom roots Summer 2013 after serving as Dean for nine years.
 He has previously served as Director of the Hearin Center for Enterprise Management at the University of Mississippi.
 He was principal investigator for several research projects funded by the Office of Naval Research, the Air Force Business Management Research office, and other government agencies.
 He served as Interim Dean of the Ole Miss School of Business Administration for two years.
 Previously he served as Associate Dean for Faculty and Research and as the chair of the Department of Economics and Finance from 1986 to 1998.
 Prior to that time he was Professor of Economics and Professor of Management at Clemson University.
 He has also served on the faculty of the Air Force Institute of Technology and the Naval Postgraduate School.
 He earned the Ph.D. in Economics from Penn State and a B.A. from Miami University.
 Dr. Womer has also served as a visiting faculty member at East China Textile University and at the University of Torino.